— Report will be subject of New England CEPAC meeting in June 2022; Draft Scoping Document open to public comment until December 16, 2021 —

-BOSTON, December 5, 2019 – The Institute for Clinical and Economic Review (ICER) announced today that it plans to assess the comparative clinical effectiveness and value of LentiGlobin (Bluebird Bio) for the treatment of beta thalassemia.
-LentiGlobin is an investigational gene therapy currently marketed in Europe under the brand name Zynteglo®; an FDA decision regarding potential US approval is expected by late 2020.
+BOSTON, November 24, 2021 – The Institute for Clinical and Economic Review (ICER) announced today that it will assess the comparative clinical effectiveness and value of betibeglogene autotemcel (Zynteglo/LentiGlobin, bluebird bio) for the treatment of beta thalassemia.
+An FDA decision on betibeglogene autotemcel is expected in mid-2022.

 The assessment will be publicly discussed during a meeting of the New England CEPAC (New England CEPAC) in June 2022, where the independent evidence review panel will deliberate and vote on evidence presented in ICER’s report.

 ICER’s website provides timelines of key posting dates and public comment periods for this assessment.

 Consistent with ICER’s process for announcing new assessments, we have spent the past five weeks engaging with targeted stakeholders, including relevant patient groups, the manufacturer of the treatment being assessed, clinical specialists, as well as payers.
 Based on this preliminary cross-stakeholder engagement, today ICER has posted a Draft Scoping Document outlining how we plan to conduct this assessment.

 All interested stakeholders are encouraged to submit comments and suggested refinements to the scope to ensure all perspectives are adequately considered.
 Comments can be submitted by email to email@example.com and must be received by 5 PM ET on December 16, 2021.
 Please submit public comments as a Word document in the following format:

 - Three-page maximum (not including references or appendices)